OpenPoiesis/poietic-core/Sources/PoieticCore/Documentation.docc/Design.md

-# Object Memory
+# Deign

-Management and storage of design objects.
+Containment and management of design objects and their history.

 ## Overview

-The object memory stores design objects and manages their versions.
+Design is a container representing a model, idea or a document with their history of changes.

+Design comprises of objects, heir attributes and their relationships which which comprise an idea from a problem domain described by a Metamodel.
+The _Metamodel_ defines types of objects, constraints and other properties of the design, which are used to validate design's integrity.

 ## Topics

-### Object Memory and Version Frames
+### Design and Version Frames

-- ``ObjectMemory``
+- ``Design``
 - ``Frame``
 - ``StableFrame``
 - ``MutableFrame``